Benzoyl Peroxide and Tretinoin are common choices for acne treatment. Learn more about if you can safely use these treatments together.

 To be on the safe side, use a 3% benzoyl peroxide wash in the morning and tretinoin at night.

-For more effective acne treatment, try a topical antibiotic like clindamycin instead of benzoyl peroxide.
+For an alternative treatment, you may want to try a topical antibiotic like clindamycin instead of benzoyl peroxide.

-Our Strut acne formula was designed to eliminate acne-causing bacteria and increase skin cell turnover for consistently clearer skin.
+Our Strut acne formula was designed to eliminate acne-causing bacteria and increase skin cell turnover for consistently clearer skin by combining Tretinoin and Clindamycin together.

 If you’re ready for clear skin, complete a questionnaire-based online doctor's consultation to see if our clindamycin and tretinoin compound treatments are right for you.
-If our doctors find this is a good fit for you, we’ll ship your prescription to your doorstep.
+If our doctors find this is a good fit for you, we’ll ship your prescription to your doorstep with our free shipping.